ruthylx/hello-world/README.md

 # hello-world
 learning new systems

-I want to learn Githb for clinical guideline version control
+I want to learn Github for clinical guideline version control